swisnl/laravel-nova-mirror/README.md

 1. Start with installing the project with composer ```composer create-project swis/laravel-nova-mirror```
 1. Setup the .env file (or environment) with the correct credentials.
 1. Make sure the remote repository exists.
-1. Run `php artisan nova-mirror:update` to download and push the repository.
+1. Run `php artisan nova-mirror:update` to download and push the repository or run Dusk directly `php artisan dusk` to do the same.
 1. Setup your Nova project to pull from your private repository.

 ```json